unrealwork/axibase-collector/jobs/docker.md

 ## UI

-Check the https port that is assigned to collector and open it in your browser: https://container-ip:port
+Check the https port that is assigned to the collector and open it in your browser: https://container-ip:port

 ```sh
 docker ps | grep axibase-collector